-- A. Adhere a 6 inch (150 mm) wide strip of polyethylene sheet over construction, control, and expansion joints with double beads of adhesive each side of joint. - B. Install boards horizontally on foundation perimeter. - 1.
+- A. Adhere a 6 inches wide strip of polyethylene sheet over construction, control, and expansion joints with double beads of adhesive each side of joint. - 1.
+Tape seal joints. - 2.
+Extend sheet full height of joint. - B. Install boards horizontally on foundation perimeter. - 1.
 Provide board widths to match wall tie coursing - 2.
 Place boards to maximize adhesive contact. - 3.
 Install in running bond pattern. - 4.
-Butt edges and ends tightly to adjacent boards and to protrusions. - C. Extend boards over expansion joints, unbonded to foundation on one side of joint. - D. Cut and fit insulation tightly to protrusions or interruptions to the insulation plane. - E. Immediately following application of board insulation, place protective boards over exposed insulation surfaces.
+Butt edges and ends tightly to adjacent boards and to protrusions. - C. Extend boards over expansion joints, unbonded to foundation on one side of joint. - D. Cut and fit insulation tightly to protrusions or interruptions to the insulation plane. - Immediately following application of board insulation, place protective boards over exposed insulation surfaces.